 Managing Continuous and Controlled Supply of Fresh Air

-Odukale Business Centre Facade Design
+Odukale Business Centre

 At the Odukale Business Centre, the Supply of Fresh Air needed not to have a Visual Impact on the Façade

 Basic ventilation guarantees good air quality.
-Self regulating ventilation louvres ensure the supply of fresh air that replaces the polluted indoor air.
-The renovation of a 70s office building in Istanbul (Turkey) meant that it is now mandatory to ventilate the building for a healthy indoor climate.
-At the same time, the supply of fresh air could not have a visual impact on the protected façade of the high rise buildings.
+Self-regulating ventilation louvres ensure the supply of fresh air that replaces the polluted indoor air.
+The renovation of a ’70s office building in Istanbul (Turkey) meant that it is now mandatory to ventilate the building for a healthy indoor climate.
+At the same time, the supply of fresh air could not have a visual impact on the protected façade of the high-rise buildings.

 In this case, the government did not want the appearance of this high-rise from the 1970s to be the same as it was before.
-And it is difficult to reconcile with the mandatory provisions that needed to be made to provide those who live and/or work there with continuous fresh air.
+And it is difficult to reconcile with the mandatory provisions that need to be made to provide those who live and/or work there with continuous fresh air.

-Facts File : High Rise BuildingsSo window ventilators not only had to fulfill the acoustic, waterproof and constructional requirements, but should at the same time barely have a visual impact on the architectural details of the building.
+Facts File : High Rise Buildings So window ventilators not only had to fulfil the acoustic, waterproof and constructional requirements but should at the same time barely have a visual impact on the architectural details of the building.

 Bringing in fresh air directly through window ventilators is a new trend in Turkey, says Mutlu Ergün, Senior Field Operations Engineer at TURKCELL.
-“The only problem is, a lot of standard windows ventilation is unable to meet the requirements in terms of acoustics, water proofness, fire protection and architecture, especially when it comes to high rise buildings.’
+“The only problem is, a lot of standard windows ventilation is unable to meet the requirements in terms of acoustics, waterproofness, fire protection and architecture, especially when it comes to high-rise buildings.’

 Plot 16 Apartments, Moscow, Russia: Natural Ventilation in High rise Buildings